 In 2015 he was awarded Associate of the RSCM (ARSCM) for considerable contributions of national significance to music and liturgy.

 In July 2018 Alistair gained his CRCO diploma, winning two prizes for the highest scoring written paper and highest aggregate score.
 He continues studies with the Royal College of Organists in 2019 with courses in Cambridge and Paris.

 Sarah and Alistair are co-leaders of the Music Group, leading the music mainly for All-Age Services every month.

-Malcolm plays the organ for Friday morning celebrations of the Eucharist and also on other occasions.
+Malcolm plays the organ for Friday morning celebrations of the Eucharist.

 - Piers Jones (organist until November 2011)